 To the south of the square, you’ll see the imposing Auckland Town Hall.
 It’s built in the neo-Baroque style and features a large clock tower that lights at night.

-You won’t have time to tour the inside of the town hall with just one day in Auckland, but you can check out the architecture as you take a stroll around the square.
+You won’t have time to tour the inside of the town hall, but you can check out the architecture as you take a stroll around the square.

 Climb to the observation deck in the Sky Tower